samueldashadrach/video_cutpaste/README.md

  - (Optional) Use `make_proxies.sh` with approprite args to generate lower res versions of all videos specified in input_list.txt
  - Use `segment2filter.sh` with appropriate stdin and stdout to convert input_list into a ffmpeg complex_filter_script `data/filter_coplex.txt`.
  - Use `filter2video.sh` to do the heavy-lifting.
 Reads `data/input_list.txt`, `data/segments.tsv` to find downloaded videos, decode them, and process them as per script `data/filter_complex.txt`.
 (Optional) Use `data/input_list_proxy.txt` to point to lower res versions of videos, in order to save time.

+#### how to search and edit clips fast

+1. Use manual search or a search API to find most-upvoted youtube videos on a topic within a given range.
+2. Use yt-dlp to download subtitles for all these videos
+3. Concatenate all the subtitles, take every 50k lines (assuming 1M token context window), pbcopy to clipboard, ask AI to flag timestamps that seem important for a specific query.
+4. Put approx timestamps in above script, try with low-res version of video, if good try with originals.